Step 2: Launch TouchCopy and connect your iPhone to your computer using a USB cable.

 If your iPhone backups are not set to be encrypted, TouchCopy will not be able to find your call logs.

-TouchCopy will require your iTunes backup password to read and copy encrypted call logs, please enter this at the screen below.
+TouchCopy will require your device's backup password to read and copy encrypted call logs, please enter this password when prompted in TouchCopy (as seen below).
 The app does not save or share this password and it is only used on your local computer.

 Displaying and Browsing Call Logs